-The MIFIDPRU 8 Disclosure document (the "disclosure document") sets out the disclosure requirements for Mirabaud Securities Limited (the "Mirabaud" or the "Firm") pursuant to the FCA Prudential Sourcebook for Investment Firm Chapter 8 ("MIFIDPRU 8") and its proportionality principle.
+The MIFIDPRU 8 Disclosure document (the "disclosure document") sets out the disclosure requirements for Mirabaud Securities Limited ("Mirabaud" or the "Firm") pursuant to the FCA Prudential Sourcebook for Investment Firm Chapter 8 ("MIFIDPRU 8") and its proportionality principle.
 The disclosure document is made on an individual entity basis the purpose of which is to give stakeholders, clients, and investors an insight to how the Firm is run, its management of capital resources, and overall culture and behaviour.

-The Firm is a full scope 750k non-SNI MIFIDPRU investment firm whose principal activity is to provide investment banking related services in the form of primary and secondary activities, such as corporate finance advisory and trading in transferable securities.
-The Firm's activities are conducted in the United Kingdom, where it is authorised and regulated by the Financial Conduct Authority (the "FCA"), by a third country branch in Spain, which is authorised by the Comisión Nacional Del Mercado De Valores, and two representative offices in Switzerland (in Geneva and Zurich).
+The Firm is a full scope 750k non-SNI MIFIDPRU investment firm whose principal activity is to provide investment banking related services in the form of primary and secondary activities, such as corporate finance advisory, trading in transferable securities and provision of research.
+The Firm's activities are conducted in the United Kingdom, where it is authorised and regulated by the Financial Conduct Authority (the "FCA"), and in Spain via a third country branch, which is authorised by the Comisión Nacional Del Mercado De Valores.
+The firm also has two representative offices in Switzerland (in Geneva and Zurich).